SanjanaSankpal/Sales-Analysis-Dashboard-Excel/README.md

 Product Category

-✔ All slicers are connected to relevant Pivot Tables and charts to ensure consistent filtering.
+✔ All slicers are connected to relevant Pivot Tables and charts to ensure consistent filtering across the dashboard.

 📊 3.
 Pivot-Based Visualizations